-- A. In the future the bylaws can only be changed by a special resolution of the members.
-Amendments to these Bylaws may be made by a 75 per cent majority vote of the Board in attendance at a duly constituted meeting. - B. Amendments to Bylaws may be submitted by zones, schools or the Executive Committee.
-Schools submitting such amendments must advise their respective Zone Executive. - C. All items under Policy may be amended by a majority vote of the provincial Board of Governors.
+- 1. Association bylaws can only be changed by a special resolution of the members.
+Amendments to these Bylaws may be made by a 75 per cent majority vote of the Board in attendance at a duly constituted meeting. - 2.
+Amendments to Bylaws may be submitted by Zones, schools or the Executive Committee.
+Schools submitting such amendments must advise their respective Zone Executive. - 3.
+All items under Policy may be amended by a majority vote of the Board of Governors.
 Proposed amendments must be submitted, in writing, to the ASAA office by April 1.
-The amendments to be considered will be posted on the ASAA website and available to all member schools at least three weeks prior to the Annual General Meeting. - D. Notices of motion to amend the Bylaws may be waived where such an amendment is clearly of a housekeeping nature and does not change the intent of the Bylaws.
+The amendments to be considered will be posted on the ASAA website and available to all member schools at least three weeks prior to the Annual General Meeting.
+Proposed amendments of an emergent nature to be considered at the Annual Planning Meeting, must be submitted, in writing, to the ASAA office by September 1. - 4.
+Notices of motion to amend the Bylaws may be waived where such an amendment is clearly of a housekeeping nature and does not change the intent of the Bylaws.